Jeffrey-Sardina/wordgen/README.txt

 This program uses a phonetics.csv file to defined the phonetic rules of the language for which to generate words.
-This phonetics file should have the following elements:
+This phoneitcs file should have the following elements:
         consonants,<consonants>
         vowels,<vowels>
         dipthongs,<dipthongs>